 You confirm of course, and keep building on that.

-Very leading move: you call into action someone, have him chime in following your lead and resume talking -and speaking time has direct correlation to dominance-.
+Very leading move: you call into action someone, have him chime in following your lead, and resume talking -and speaking time has a direct correlation to dominance-.

-You take lead, the Ear Cupping Power Mover takes the group’s dumb@ß role.
+You take the lead, the Ear Cupping Power Mover takes the group’s dumb@ß role.

 #4: Ignore and forge ahead

 And, of course, an evergreen, the 36th law of power: you ignore.